Feeling festive? Get into the Thanksgiving spirit with any of these top Thanksgiving activities and events throughout North Carolina.

-Enjoy the Thanksgiving weekend tradition of jumpstarting your holiday shopping at the Beech Mountain Holiday Market.
-This market is packed with small vendors from the local area and beyond so you can find outstanding, unique gifts for your loved ones (or yourself).
+Enjoy the Thanksgiving weekend tradition of jumpstarting your shopping at the Beech Mountain Holiday Market.
+This market is packed with small vendors from the local area and beyond, so you can find outstanding, special gifts for your loved ones or yourself.

-Why not start your Thanksgiving season with a bit of exercise?
-You can do that in a fun atmosphere at the Turkey Trot 5K.
+Why not start your Thanksgiving season with some exercise?
+You can do that in a fun atmosphere at the Turkey Trot 5K Run.
 This Apex race offers a competitive and recreational division so you can run at your speed.

 What’s better than enjoying a great Thanksgiving-themed activity?
 Having a custom memento of that activity.
 That’s what you’ll get at any of Wine and Design’s fantastic wine-friendly art classes that guide you through creating a Thanksgiving or fall-themed painting.